 I was prepared to not like The Mill, a local bread shop and coffeehouse populated by millennials in man buns selling toast famous for being both delicious and costing $4 a slice.
 But within minutes of my first visit, I was hooked.
-Understandably so given the lovely, open space, stacks of gorgeous loaves for sale, and supremely friendly staff, man buns notwithstanding.
+Understandably so given the lovely space, friendly staff, and stacks of gorgeous loaves for sale.
 Working at the back was the baker himself, Josey Baker (yes, his real name), looking so healthy and ruggedly handsome that anyone who’d sworn off grains might be inclined to tear into a loaf on the spot.

 I’ve since taken to stopping at The Mill on my drive across town to stock the bread basket in our house.
-Among my favorites is Adventure Bread, a dense and hearty gluten-free bread made without yeast or xantham gum.
-It’s a loaf with an ingredient list that reads like trail mix.
-It’s the one I tucked into my suitcase on a recent visit to my sister, Annie, in New York.
+The Adventure Bread has become a favorite.
+A dense gluten-free bread made without yeast or xantham gum, its ingredient list reads like a bag of trail mix.
+It’s the loaf I tucked into my suitcase on a recent visit to my sister, Annie, in New York.
 Bereft that there is no Adventure Bread in her neck of the woods, we decided to make it ourselves.
 The fact that the recipe is generously shared in Josey Baker’s very own cookbook made this quest totally doable.

 The book, like the shop, is warm and inviting.
 It will make you want to bake every crusty loaf, pizza, and scone on every page.
 I suggest you start with Adventure Bread, an endeavor that involves little more than mashing together oats, almonds, and seeds with water, olive oil, and a glug of maple syrup.
 No yeast.
 No rise.
 No flour.
 Entry-level easy, nutrient-packed, and so so good.

 A Terrific Breakfast Bread